Data-driven Methods Applied to Soft Robot Modeling and Control: A Review: Reinforcement Learning

+RL application in soft robots first starts with the help of statistical models as agents, and then NNs take the place due to their generalization.
+Discretization is widely applied for RL in soft robots.
+Meanwhile, RL leverages soft robot simulators and stimulates their development.
+With such RL strategies, now soft robots can achieve some complicated tasks.

-Compared with other methods, RL requires the most enormous amount of data.
+Compared with other approaches, RL requires the most enormous amount of data.
 More critically, a predefined agent and interaction with the environment are necessary.
-However, following such a high cost, RL is able to fulfill complex and high-level tasks.
+Following such a high cost, RL can fulfill complex and high-level tasks.
 With some adaptation strategies like discretization and simulation transfer learning, the time and resource costs can be reduced to some extent.
-A comparison of some typical papers applying RL is shown in Table \ref{table_r}.
+A comparison of typical papers applying RL is shown in Table \ref{table_r}.
+This table begins with an RL strategy applying the statistical model Gaussian process as agent\cite{05YE}, and the authors of \cite{21GJ} apply NNs for RL.
+Then, two strategies for soft robot RL are included.
+RL strategies like discretization are employed in \cite{19SS}, and the authors of \cite{22YL} pretrain the agent in simulation and test it in reality.